Man o' War Cove: Definition and local context

 The UK Ordnance Survey maps have local bay names at 1:50000 and 1:25000; these record the pronounced crescent as Man o' War Cove, in turn forming part of St Oswald's Bay reduced to a long gentle arc to the east, about five times the width of the cove.
 A technical distinction is possible as to the water rather than the solid features of the crescent, in that the cove the bay encloses is Man o' War Cove.
 St Oswald's Bay is in turn protected from Atlantic surf by south Devon and by closer Portland Bill forming the multi-cove Weymouth Bay, before the even greater recess of Christchurch or Poole Bay which in its greater definition takes in the area of sea east of Swanage on the Purbeck peninsula.

 Access

-There is a paid parking lot available 300 m away from the cove.
+There is a paid car park available 300 m away from the cove.
 It is also connected to the South West Coast Path, so it is possible to park elsewhere along the trail and access the cove by foot.